 What is EM Activation?

-It has traditionally been done to save money, but it can also improve the efficacy of the EM, primarily because it wakes up dormant microbes.
+It has traditionally been done to save money and improve the efficacy of the EM, primarily because it wakes up dormant microbes.
 It sounds a bit overwhelming at first, but it is actually easy and very fun.
 You don't have to do it, but I recommend it if you will be using a lot of EM, as it will save you money.
 Alternatively, you can order it already activated by me up above.